owncloud-archive/rados/README.md

 # rados
-This app uses the php bindings for librados to directly interface with a Ceph cluster and use it as the primary storage for ownCloud.
+This *experimental* app uses the php bindings for librados to directly interface with a Ceph cluster and use it as the primary storage for ownCloud.

 ## Installation

+Place this app into an owncloud apps folder. just like any other app.
+It does not need to be activated, since the objectstorage implementation is used by setting it up in the [config.php](#set-up).

 This app requres you to [install](https://github.com/ceph/phprados/blob/master/INSTALL) the [php bindings for librados](https://github.com/ceph/phprados).